 This program provides financial aid to students who are studying to receive a Bachelor of Science in Nursing (BSN) degree.
 Upon acceptance into the program, students enroll in the Navy Reserve with an eight-year inactive duty service commitment.
 Upon graduation, this commitment is relinquished and the student accepts a commission as an ensign in the Nurse Corps with an eight-year service commitment (at least four of which must be active duty).

-- Award amount: This program offers a $10,000 bonus for joining the Navy that will be paid out in $5,000 increments over a six-month period.
-Additionally, each month, the student will receive $1,000 for up to 24 months while enrolled as a full-time nursing student.
+- Award amount: This program offers a $10,000 bonus for joining the Navy that will be paid out in two $5,000 increments over a six-month period.
+Additionally, each month (up to 24 months), the student will receive a $1,000 stipend while enrolled as a full-time nursing student.

 - Eligibility: Students must be U.S. citizens who are below the age of 42 at the time of commissioning and able to meet Navy physical fitness standards.
-Students must be enrolled at an accredited institution to pursue their Bachelor of Science in Nursing degrees.
+Students must be enrolled at an accredited institution to pursue their Bachelor of Science in Nursing degrees and maintain a 3.0 GPA for the duration of their program.

 This program is for students interested in commissioning as a Navy Nuclear Officer after completing their education.
-There are four potential focus areas within this program: submarine officers, surface warfare officers, naval reactors engineers, and naval nuclear power school instructors.
+There are four potential focus areas within this program: submarine officers, surface warfare officers, naval reactors engineers, naval nuclear power school instructors, and naval nuclear power training unit instructors.
 Participants in this program will owe a five-year active duty service commitment and an additional three years in the IRR.

 - Award amount: This program provides a monthly stipend of up to $5,610 for up to 30 months.
 This includes a military salary, a housing allowance, a food allowance, and health care.